terminalparty/trend-following-spreadsheets/CODE_OF_CONDUCT.md

 ## Our Standards

-Examples of behavior that contributes to creating a positive envi
+Examples of behavior that contributes to creating a positive environment
+include:

+* Using welcoming and